Dawnz/amber-plumming-app-backend/README.md

 ### Creating branch

 To make changes to the application you must first create a branch which will house the changes you will make.
-From the terminal run the command `git checkout -b <branch name>` to create a branch with the name you specify then swith from the main branch to that branch.
+From the terminal run the command `git checkout -b <branch name>` to create a branch with the name you specify then switch from the main branch to that branch.

-### Commiting Changes
+### Committing Changes

 Before you make a change ensure that you the most updated version of the project run the command `git pull`.
 After you make the necessary changes to the project, run the command `git add .` which adds all the changes to the staging area to signal that its ready to be committed.
 After which run the command `git commit -m "<message that describes the changes>"` to make changes to that branch.